TheAgentCompany/TheAgentCompany/workspaces/tasks/hr-get-valid-password/task.md

 You found that Mark Johnson's password doesn't follow the password rules, so you need to go to rocketchat to recieve a valid password from him.
-When you have a valid password, write it in a local file called `password.txt`.
+When you have a valid password, write it in a local file called `password.txt` under /workspace directory.

 The password rules are as follows:
 1. Length must be between 12-16 characters